WouterSpekkink/BDLG_Matrix_Converter/Readme.md

 The tool can export the matrix itself to a csv-file.
 In addition, the tool can export a node list and edge list, where the edge list contains the same information as the matrix, whereas the nodes list also includes some variables that indicate, for each node, the event that is part of the node (*Order_Original*), the actor that is part of the node (*Actor*), and the order in which the events occurred (*Order_Closed*).

 # Running the program
 The Windows version of the program can be run by simply opening the application.
-The linux version can be run by using the accompanying shell script.
+The Linux version can be run by using the accompanying shell script.
 It might be necessary to change permissions for the shell script first, by typing the following in the console:

 	> sudo chmod+x ./bdlg-matrix.sh